EcrituresNumeriques/StyloClient/readme.md

 - ZZ is the revision, or bug correction
 - YY is the subversion, adding new features
 - XX is the version, breaking compatibility with previous ones.

+Select the version you want to install (usually the latest is the best choice), and then the platform (linux/mac/windows).
+This will contain everything you need to get started.